marilark/Cai-Board/Recipes/Kuzu-Binder-Recommended.md

 #### Pros:
 Cai Board: cheaper, reduces plastic consumption and the amount of paper and plastic that gets thrown into landfills, you won't be breathing in as many microplastics

-Cai Board made form kuzu: compared to other binders, kuzu can produce better results when it comes to minimizing tearout from sawing and sanding.
+Cai Board made from kuzu: compared to other binders, kuzu can produce better results when it comes to minimizing tearout from sawing and sanding.
 And unlike other binders that are almost as good at making a carvable foam-replacer, it does not stick as much to molds.
 And since kuzu is plant derived without being so highly processed as to become a semi-synthetic compound, it is fully biodegradable and compostable.

 #### Cons:
 It's heavier than a lot of modeling foams and can't be cut on a hot wire.